hbctraining/main/jobs/job_analyst_mp.md

 ## Who are we looking for?

 The Harvard Chan Bioinformatics Core is excited to **expand our bioinformatics training program** as part of a new collaboration with the [Dana-Farber / Harvard Cancer Center (DF/HCC)](https://www.dfhcc.harvard.edu/).
-This role provides a unique and rewarding opportunity to train and support world-class researchers making a profound impact on human health.
+This role provides a unique and rewarding opportunity to help determine the future direction of the training program, while training and supporting world-class researchers, helping to make a profound impact on human health.
 We are looking for a bioinformatician to join our team in our efforts to provide education and analytical support to the Harvard community.
 The ideal candidate is someone who:

 * is enthusiastic about teaching (as demonstrated by their teaching experience)
 * enjoys working in a collaborative environment